Petts Wood railway station

 Petts Wood railway station is on the South Eastern Main Line, serving Petts Wood in the London Borough of Bromley, south-eastern Greater London.
 It is 12 mi 53 chain down the line from London Charing Cross and is situated between Chislehurst and Orpington stations.
-It is in Travelcard zone 5.
+It is in London fare zone 5.

 It has four platform faces on islands located between the slow and fast pairs of tracks.
 To the north of the station is Petts Wood Junction, where the up (London-bound) and down (country-bound) loop lines link the lines from Charing Cross and Victoria.
 The station is managed by Southeastern.
 There is a waiting room serving the two slow lines.
 The booking office, Oystercard readers, and ticket machines are all situated at footbridge level; this footbridge is always open to non-passengers.

 History

 The station was built on the main line to the north of Orpington and opened on 9 July 1928, initially as a single island platform, with the first tickets printed showing the name as Pett's Wood.
 The residential areas now surrounding it developed from that date: now the railway divides Petts Wood East and Petts Wood West.

+In March 2024, a project to create step-free access at the station was completed.